SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/analytics.md

 When submitting an app to the App Store you must provide [App Privacy details](https://developer.apple.com/app-store/app-privacy-details/).
 The Analytics framework collects Identifiers (User ID) and usage data (Product Interaction) not linked to a user.

+### Validation

+Your application should be validated before being submitted to production, at least when significant changes to analytics are made.
+Please contact the GD ADI team for more information.

 ## Topics

 ### Essentials